For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 In fact, if you don't enjoy drinking (or just don't want to), you shouldn't feel pressured into it.
 Anyone who forces you to do something you're not comfortable with isn't worth your time.

 Pep talk out of the way...
 If you do like alcohol, you'll probably end up playing some drinking games at uni.
-Never Have I Ever and Ring of Fire are two of the most common, so we'd recommend learning how to play them.
+Never Have I Ever and Ring of Fire are two of the most common, so they could be good ones to learn.

-But if people are getting a bit sick (possibly literally) of playing the same games over and over, you can save the party by teaching them some more of the best drinking games.
+But if people are getting a bit sick (possibly literally) of playing the same games, you can save the party by teaching them some more of the best drinking games.
 You'll be making new friends in no time.

 A bit of shameless self-promotion here but, in our completely unbiased opinion, our Student Money Takeaway is the best way to get ahead of your money worries at uni.